auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 in the most relevant situations and incapable of making any other guarantees regarding delivery or non-delivery in other situations.

-And yet, my concious mind was resolutely in denial about the connections between what I was doing and communications theory.
+And yet, my conscious mind was resolutely in denial about the connections between what I was doing and communications theory.
 The penny finally dropped when I had to finally admit to myself why I needed to acknowledge Dr. Doiron.

-I chose the name "cryptoacoustics" because sound is the primary means of communication that humans use to physically communicate with each other.
+I chose the name "cryptoacoustics" because sound is the primary means of communication xhat humans use to physically communicate with each other.
 It also honors my deceased friend Duncan Lowne, who was a DJ interested in electronic music and computer engineering and was a DPhil student at Oxford when he passed.